pluralsight/guides/faq.md

 ### What is the writing process?
 1. [Submit a guide](/write/)
 2. Share a link for suggestions to your article with friends, co-workers, etc.
-3. Continue improving your article with the community help
+3. Continue improving your guide and mark it as 'in-review' from the bottom of the guide page itself.
+Marking a guide as 'in-review' will make it visible to the community editors and signal that you're ready for help improving the content.
-4. Our editors will also assist you with improving your article
+4. Our editors will also assist you with improving your guide
-5. Publish your article!
+5. Our community editors will decide when your guide is ready to publish.
+They will contact you directly and mark your guide as published, which pushes your guide to our [homepage](http://www.pluralsight.com/guides)!